PunkWare/map-sql/doc/intro.md

 => 2 records printed.
 => nil

+;generate a PDF file with the result of the query in a table format (select-pdf "doc.pdf" :name :account :code from mydb where :name "name2" :code 54321 order-by :code) => nil

-;'delete' remove records from database.
+;'delete' remove records from database
 (delete mydb (where mydb :public-for-nsa true))
 => #{}
 ```